hdunl/freshkeep-legal/PRIVACY_POLICY.md

 - **Legal Basis:** We process your data based on consent and legitimate interests
 - **Data Protection Officer:** hdunlap936@gmail.com
 - **Right to Lodge a Complaint:** You can file a complaint with your local data protection authority

----

-**READY FOR PUBLICATION**
-- Contact information updated
-- Next steps: Host at a publicly accessible URL and add URL to app.json